CyberT33N/docker-cheat-sheet/README.md

 <br><br>

 # Dockerfile
 - This file is used to build your image.
+It will load your config of your Dockerfile and create your image based on this.

 <br>